Find a Church or Ministry | Sitio en Español

 SEMINARIAN SCHOLARSHIPS

 Seminarian assistance is provided on a yearly basis for seminarians through the Seminarian Assistance Fund and the Trustees of the Francis J. Murdoch Memorial Society.
 Applications are due annually by May 31.
-Funds will be distributed by the end June.
+Funds will be distributed by the end of July.
 Funds are typically distributed directly to the seminary of your choice.

 Apply for a seminarian support grant